List of World War II puppet states: Second East Turkestan Republic – November 12, 1944 to October 20, 1949

-In 1944, the Soviet-backed Ili Rebellion helped rebel forces take control of the area.
+In 1944, the Soviets helped the Uyghur rebel forces take control of Ili, Tarbagatay, and Altay districts.
 In the Sino-Soviet Treaty of Friendship and Alliance, the Soviet Union agreed that it would no longer support the Eastern Turkestan Republic in return for China letting the Soviet Union keep the Mongolian People's Republic.
 In 1949, several of the East Turkestan Republic's leaders died in a plane crash while on their way to the Chinese People's Political Consultative Conference.
 China, which had been eyeing the area since its 1944 rebellion, seized the moment and took control of the area, where most of the remaining leadership accepted the area's incorporation into China.

 United Kingdom

-The United Kingdom sponsored only one government widely recognized as a puppet state during World War II.
+Although their forces did occupy its territory during the war, the British-Soviet control of Iran is not traditionally seen as creating a new puppet state due to the explicit involvement of Britain and the Soviet Union in the restructuring of the country's government and the relative freedom of Mohammad Reza Pahlavi, who could still control what remained of the Iranian army.

-[Although the British did occupy Iran during the war, the British-Soviet control of the country is not traditionally seen as a puppet state due to the explicit involvement of Britain and the Soviets in the restructuring of the country's government and the relative freedom of Mohammad Reza Pahlavi, who could still control what remained of the Iranian army.]
+The United Kingdom sponsored only one government widely recognized as a puppet state during World War II: